For law firms & in-house counsel

 Malpractice carrier scrutiny

-Insurers now request your vendor stack at renewal.
-Cloud uploads of client material raise premiums or trigger exclusions.
+Some malpractice carriers now ask about your vendor stack at renewal.
+Cloud uploads of client material can raise premiums or trigger exclusions.

 Opposing counsel discovery